pandorabots-admin/docs/pages/aiml-reference.md

 You can choose whether your condition rests on a predicate or local variable, depending on the attribute you provide:

 `name`
 Specifies the name of the predicate whose value will be checked.
+Note that this does not apply to the built-in predicates such as topic or that.

 `var`
 Specifies the name of the local variable whose value will be checked.